tsbohc/.garden/readme.md

 WM of choice, made own with scripts based around `bspc subscribe`.

 ## soap
 A bite-sized framework for managing .files with symlinks and hooks.
-There're plans for a rewrite.
+There're plans for a rewrite and adding variable insertion.

-### WIP
+## addendum
+- I'm not a programmer by trade, but I like writing code.
+As such, it is very opinionated.
+- Feel free browse, fork, and praise or yell at me in an issue!
+- Giving credit is appreciated.

+Thanks!